 Jordan is very friendly to westerners and western culture, they even have Starbucks.
 I’ve taken groups of all women, I’ve taken my wife and daughters, I’ve traveled alone.
 We’ve never felt unsafe or uncomfortable.

 November 18th: Arrive TLV.
 Transfer to our hotel located on the beach in Tel Aviv.
 Dinner included.
-Some people like to arrive early to enjoy the Mediterranean beach, but you should make sure your flight arrives by July 1st.
-Our only activities today are Mass and dinner.
+Some people like to arrive early to enjoy the Mediterranean beach, but you should make sure your flight arrives by November 18th.
+Our only activity today is dinner.

 November 22nd: This morning we head to Mount Tabor to the Basilica of Transfiguration.
 Then we will continue to Bethlehem.
 We will do some shopping to support the local Palestinian Christians, we will visit Shepherd’s Field, and then the Church of the Nativity.
 Lunch and dinner included.
 Overnight in Bethlehem.